-According to the CDC, people under 19 who are on aspirin therapy as well as people taking steroid medications on a regular basis should also be vaccinated.
+According to the CDC, people under the age of 19 who are on aspirin therapy as well as people taking steroid medications on a regular basis should also be vaccinated.

 Workers in public settings have more risk of exposure to the disease, so it’s very important that they receive a vaccination.
 People who are in regular contact with at-risk individuals, such as the elderly and children, should also be vaccinated.
 Those people include:

 - daycare employees